-Fall Programs Visits to Katahdin Woods & Waters NM
+Katahdin Woods & Waters National Monument Programs

-Join KLP for an interpretive walk in Katahdin Woods & Waters National Monument and uncover what makes this place special.
+Join KLP for a walk in Katahdin Woods & Waters National Monument and uncover what makes this place special.
 Each program will showcase a unique part of the monument.
-These programs are offered in September and October and open to all grades.
+These programs are open to all grades and limited to June-October.